Hot Sauce & Condiment Brand — Full Visual Identity & Packaging System

 A professional design brief goes beyond a list of deliverables.
 The briefs that lead to strong brand identities share three things: a clearly defined competitive position, a specific understanding of who the brand is speaking to, and a strategic direction that makes visual decisions easier — not harder.
 This is what separates a brief that produces competent work from one that produces work worth putting in a portfolio.

 Multi-SKU condiment packaging requires a designer to solve a systems problem as much as a branding problem.
 When a brand has four flavours, four characters, and four colour variants, the risk is not that any individual label looks wrong — it is that the four labels stop reading as a family.
 For a brand with a strong personality and a hard retail deadline, the brief must establish a visual hierarchy that works at grocery shelf distance before it works as a design object.
-BRANDBRIEF™ Design Brief Packs include a full Art Director's Analysis — covering competitive landscape, mascot system logic, colour system rationale, and the strategic no-go that turns a character-driven brand into four separate products that happen to share a bottle format.
+BRANDBRIEF™ Design Briefs include a full Art Director's Analysis — covering competitive landscape, mascot system logic, colour system rationale, and the strategic no-go that turns a character-driven brand into four separate products that happen to share a bottle format.